swseighman/Java-Perf-Grafana/README.md

 ![](images/dashboard-8.png)

 From here, you can execute queries and create graphs.
-You can begin typing `node_memory` in the search bar and Prometheus will display the available query options.
+For example, you can begin typing `node_memory` in the search bar and Prometheus will display the available query options.
 Enter your query and press the **Execute** button.
 In the example below, we're displaying the amount of free memory on the node (`node_memory_MemFree_bytes`):

 ![](images/dashboard-11.png)